ianknauer/Clio_app/README.md

 rspec` to generate the coverage report; the report is located at `coverage/index.html`.)

+  <strong><em>
+    I have 85% testing coverage on the app.
+I didn't test private functions (i'm assuming they're working because the code that relies on them works), or the code added from the migraion for ip addresses.
+  </strong></em>

 ### Migration for IP addresses

 There is a branch in this project (`integer-ips-for-users`) which contains